 Children will benefit most from the NumberSense Mathematics Programme if they start with the workbook that matches their stage of number sense development.
 In that way they will be able to work confidently and independently through the workbook.
 The workbooks are developmental in nature.
 Each workbook builds on the concepts and skills developed in the previous workbook.
 To gain as much as possible from the workbook series, children should work through the materials in the sequence that they appear in the workbook.

-Use the NumberSense Workbook Grade level guide to determine the ideal workbook for a child based on their grade and the time of the year.
-Then start with the sample pages (refer to the next section for the sample pages) from the workbook at least four workbooks before the ideal one.
+Use the NumberSense Workbook Grade Level Guide to determine the ideal workbook for a child based on their grade and the time of the year.
+Then start with the sample pages (refer to the next section) from the workbook at least four workbooks before the ideal one.

-- Let the child work through these pages by him/herself.
+- Let the child work through these pages by themselves.

 The NumberSense Companion Workbooks are structured differently in that there is one book per year for each grade (Grade 4-7).As with the NumberSense Workbooks: